Kaif-Kutchwala/PDF-Merger/README.md

 # PDF-Merger
+## by Kaif Kutchwala

-An application that merges PDFs.
+### An application that merges PDFs.

-How to Use:
+#### How to Use:

-Extract the Zip File in a Safe location (preferably Program Files or Program Files (x86)).
+1. Extract the Zip File in a Safe location (preferably Program Files or Program Files (x86)).

-Locate the application (.exe) file and CREATE A SHORTCUT on the desktop.
+2. Locate the application (.exe) file and CREATE A SHORTCUT on the desktop.

-Launch the application.
+3. Launch the application.

-To add a PDF click the 'Add PDF' button.
+4. To add a PDF click the 'Add PDF' button.

-Now click on the nely generated browse button to locate and select the file you want to merge.
+5. Now click on the nely generated browse button to locate and select the file you want to merge.

-You should see that the path to the file is now visible in the entry widget next to the browse button.
+6. You should see that the path to the file is now visible in the entry widget next to the browse button.

-You can add as many PDFs as you like by simply clicking the 'Add PDF' button.
+##### You can add as many PDFs as you like by simply clicking the 'Add PDF' button.

-Note: It is ok to leave a slot empty.
+##### Note: It is ok to leave a slot empty.

-The last step is to set the destination folder and enter the name you would like to give the merged PDF.
+7. The last step is to set the destination folder and enter the name you would like to give the merged PDF.

-Note: PLEASE MAKE SURE NOT TO ADD '.pdf' AT THE END OF THE NAME.
+#### Note: PLEASE MAKE SURE __NOT__ TO ADD '.pdf' AT THE END OF THE NAME.

-Finally, click the 'Merge' button and you will be notified when the file has been generated.
+8. Finally, click the 'Merge' button and you will be notified when the file has been generated.

 Please feel free to report any bugs or leave any feedback!

 Enjoy!